FAQ

 Can I?

 Can I visit a spa with a partner?
 Visiting a spa with a partner depends on which of the Baths you have chosen.
-Most baths can be visited with a partner any day of the week (such as Szechenyi Baths, Gellert Spa etc), while Rudas Baths is the only bath in Budapest where men and women can bathe separately on certain days.
+Most baths can be visited with a partner any day of the week (such as Szechenyi Baths, Gellert Spa etc), while Rudas Baths is the only bath in Budapest where men and women must bathe separately on certain days.

 Can children go to the thermal baths?
-Many visitors want to know whether children (teens, toddlers, babies) can go to any Thermal Baths.
-Teens over 14 are welcome to enjoy all pools, but for a short period (20 min in a stretch).
+The bath policy regarding children (teens, toddlers, babies) differs, each bath has its own regulation.
+For example, Gellert allows under 14 children, but not in the thermal pools ad with parental supervision only.
+Whereas the minimum age to enter Rudas Bath is 14 years old.
+Szechenyi Bath has its own children policy too (only 2 out of the 18 pools are accessible for children with parents).
+Teens over 14 are welcome to enjoy all pools, or even get a massage at Gellert, but for a short period (20 min in a stretch).
 However, kids under 14 are not recommended to use the warm thermal pools of 36 degrees Celsius or more as their cardiovascular system, which is not fully developed yet, is affected by the higher temperatures.
 Last but not least, babies who have not been potty trained yet (approx. under 3), are not permitted to enter any pools, not even in swim nappies, but can get into the baths usually free of charge.
-In general most thermal baths are not geared towards children, for the above reasons, with the exception of the following beautiful and fun thermal bath complexes: Palatinus Bath and Lido situated on the city central park on Margaret Island (especially from June to September) or Dagaly Bath and Lido, both of which feature lots of fun elements, like chutes and slides, unlike the classic baths (Szechenyi, Gellert, Rudas, Lukacs).

 Neck Massage Szechenyi Bath Budapest